 Flying To Costa Rica Through KLM Airlines From Philippines

-Watch our vlogs in Costa Rica, to check our bus trip to Jaco please click HERE!
+Watch our vlogs in Costa Rica, to check our bus trip in going to Jaco, crossing the border Costa Rica-Nicaragua and a lot more, please click HERE!

 SUPPORT MY JOURNEY